Thousands pay last respects to slain Dutch reporter

-AMSTERDAM (AP) — Thousands of people lined up Wednesday to pay their last respects to slain crime reporter Peter R. de Vries at a theater on the banks of the Amstel River in the Dutch capital.
+AMSTERDAM (AP) — Thousands of people paid their last respects to slain crime reporter Peter R. de Vries on Wednesday, some standing in line for hours under a hot summer sun to get a brief glimpse of his coffin at an Amsterdam theater.

 De Vries died last Thursday at age 64 after being shot on an Amsterdam street on July 6 following one of his regular appearances on a Dutch television show, an attack that sent shockwaves through the Netherlands.

-De Vries' coffin could be viewed all day at the Royal Carre Theater.
+De Vries' white coffin, surrounded by flowers and next to a framed shirt of Amsterdam soccer club Ajax, could be viewed all day at the Royal Carre Theater.
 A huge photo of De Vries hung on the building's facade alongside the text “On bended knee is no way to be free.”

 De Vries was the Netherlands' most famous crime journalist, reporting on and writing a bestselling book about the 1983 kidnapping of beer magnate Freddy Heineken and campaigning tirelessly to resolve cold cases and clear the names of wrongfully convicted people.